momozahara/RatkinRaceStandalone/README.md

 ### Roadmap

 - learn about the quests modding to allow more ratkin quests and incidents related
-- make this compatible with [NewRatkinPlus](https://steamcommunity.com/workshop/filedetails/?id=1578693166)?
+- make this compatible and depend on [NewRatkinPlus](https://steamcommunity.com/workshop/filedetails/?id=1578693166)?